 Students who enroll in a course that is associated with a different location than their enrollment location will be billed according to their enrollment location.

-Online: The course is taught 100 percent online using the university’s course management system to deliver internet-based interactive instruction.
+Virtual: The course is taught 100% online using the university’s learning management system to deliver Internet-based interactive instruction.
 Students do not come to a classroom.
 Courses are taught synchronously with specific day and times the student is required to be in the virtual classroom.
-The day and time will be listed on the course schedule, and building/room is listed as Virtual - Bb.
+The day and time are listed on the course schedule, and building/room is listed as Virtual - Bb.

 Credit-Hour Assignments for Courses

 A credit hour is the amount of work represented in intended learning outcomes and verified by evidence of student achievement that approximates not less than: